A prostate supplement is named as such because you take it to supplement the diet.

 The inability to fully empty the bladder really does take its toll.
 This can lead to stretching and weakening of the bladder wall.
 This means that the muscles inside the bladder can no longer contract properly to empty the bladder.

-This makes it even more difficult to fully empty the bladder, leading to a vicious cycle of inability to empty the bladder and more bladder damage that leads to even more difficulty emptying the bladder.
+This makes it even more difficult to fully empty the bladder, leading to a vicious cycle of inability to empty the bladder and more bladder damage.

-Bladder stones then lead to a whole host of other problems, including infection, bladder irritation, blood in the urine (called hematuria in the medical world), and obstruction of proper urine flow.
+Bladder stones can lead to a whole host of other problems, including infection, bladder irritation, blood in the urine (hematuria), and obstruction of proper urine flow.

 Pressure in the bladder from holding onto urine can even damage the kidneys.
 Bladder infections can also reach up to the kidneys.
 Once the kidneys have been affected, this has become a very serious problem.

 The kidneys are vital organs, and any damage to them can pose a serious health threat.
 If you are suddenly unable to urinate, this could have serious health consequences, and it’s important to seek care immediately.

 Chronic Pelvic Pain Syndrome